Posted on March 2, 2016

 • Driving with a bong, pipe, or other devices used for smoking marijuana without a prescription or recommendation from a physician.

-If you’ve been arrested or charged with possession of drug paraphernalia under HS 11364, contact Drug Crimes Attorney John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested or charged with possession of drug paraphernalia under HS 11364, contact an experienced Orange County criminal defense attorney at the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.